NeuralLabeling: A versatile toolset for labeling vision datasets using Neural Radiance Fields: EVALUATION

-Table~\ref{tab:tode} and Table~\ref{tab:qualitative_results} respectively contain quantitative and qualitative results.
+Table~\ref{tab:tode} and Table~\ref{tab:qualitative_results} contain quantitative and qualitative results.
 Cyclic adversarial measurements are sourced from our previous paper~\cite{erich2023fakingdepth}.
 Metrics used are Root Mean Square Error (RMSE), Mean Absolute Error (MAE), Relative error (Rel), proportion of depth elements with less than 5\% error (1.05), less than 10\% error (1.10) and less than 25\% error (1.25).
 We apply the metrics to the depth elements covered by transparent objects.
-Regardless of which modality was used, we could obtain a significant improvement by using supervised data created using \emph{NeuralLabeling}.
+Regardless of the modality used, we could obtain a significant improvement by using supervised data created using \emph{NeuralLabeling}.

 The weakly supervised approach required recording a separate dataset containing 60 scenes of opaque clones, which took about 4 hours to collect, but our current method does not use this.
 For the current supervised approach, we had to record two scenes of opaque clones to extract meshes, and then label the original transparent objects in the dishwasher scenes.
 Creating opaque meshes took around 8 hours.
 Aligning the opaque meshes with the transparent scenes took around 16 hours, the time per scene varying based on the amount of objects in the scene.
 Training time for the original approach was around 4 times longer, as four networks had to be trained instead of a single network.
 NeuralLabeling requires COLMAP camera estimates taking around an hour per scene and we pretrained the NeRFs to allow for faster labeling for around an hour per scene.
+Predictions using the newly trained networks are slightly more blurry than the CycleGAN approach due to not using a discriminator, but because the depth maps are for robot consumption this was not considered an issue.
 We conclude that the \emph{NeuralLabeling} approach requires more time to prepare the dataset but allows for more accurate depth estimates and efficient training for downstream tasks.